brandonbakshai/Distributed-Bellman-Ford/README.txt

     for each line above, the processing checks if the cost to a dest node + the cost to that node is greater is less than current cost to that node

+SECOND PART
+now I need implement the timeout values for each node, checking at most every TIMEOUT seconds if the timeout values have been passed also need to make sure I am sending out the distance vector when info is received (what if is old foreign dv data) from other nodes